 The U.S. Central Authority for the Hague Convention on Adoption is the Department of State’s Office of Children’s Issues in Washington, DC.
 The Central Authority, in accordance with the Hague Convention, monitors and tracks complaints against adoption facilitators through the Hague Complaint Registry at http://adoption.state.gov/hague_convention/agency_accreditation/complaints.phpPersons wishing to register concerns about Adoption Service Providers are encouraged to do so at the above address.
 These concerns then will be investigated in accordance with the Convention.

 For further information on adopting in Armenia, please visit Armenia’s country information page at http://adoption.state.gov/country_information/country_specific_info.php?country-select=armenia

 U.S. citizens coming to Armenia to finalize their child’s adoption are encouraged to email the Immigrant Visa Unit at IVYerevan@state.gov to schedule their visa application filing and interview.
-Generally, visa application filings are scheduled on Monday-Friday from 1400 – 1700 with the interview following the next day.
+Generally, visa application filings are scheduled on Monday-Friday from 1400 – 1700 with the interview following the next two-three days.
 The local facilitator and child should accompany the adopting parent(s) to the interview.
-Usually, but not in all cases, the adopted child’s visa can be issued the same day as the interview.
-Adoptive parents are advised, however, not to make travel plans for the day immediately following their visa interview, as unexpected delays in visa issuances may occur due to technical problems, or when there is a question whether the adopted child fully meets the definition of orphan according to U.S. laws.
+After successful completion of the interview the adopted child’s visa can be issued within 2 days after the interview.
+Adoptive parents are advised, however, not to make travel plans as unexpected delays in visa issuances may occur due to technical problems.